Confused about rental fees and costs? Rhere are several different types of payment tenants might have to pay. The main four are:

 Rent in Advance

-The last kind of move-in cost is rent in advance.
+The last kind of move-in cost is rent paid in advance.
 Most tenancies in the UK require the rent to be paid in advance of the rental period the rent covers.

 For example, if your rental period runs from the 10th of the month to the 9th of the following month, then you would need to pay your rent for the upcoming month before the 10th.